monktastic/no-more-contempt/index.md

-_[Warning: This piece deals with issues around the nature of evil.
+_[Warning: This piece is about the nature of good and evil.
 It is **not** light reading.]_

 When wise people urge compassion for evildoers, they're not suggesting that we be _nice_.
-They're warning us about an insidious trap that the whole world is presently caught in.
+They're warning us about an insidious trap that our civilization is presently caught in.

 Consider [this horrifying story from 2012](https://www.telegraph.co.uk/news/worldnews/southamerica/brazil/9005835/Loggers-burned-Amazon-tribe-girl-alive.html):

 > _Loggers in Brazil captured an eight-year-old girl from one of the Amazon's last uncontacted tribes and burned her alive as part of a campaign to force the indigenous population from its land [...]_

-Reading this would make any sane person profoundly angry and heartbroken for the girl, her tribe, and humanity.
-It makes us want to do everything in our power to ensure this kind of thing never happens again — which may require punishing or even harming the perpetrators.
-At the same time, we may feel a desire to harm them quite independently of any good it will bring: pure old-fashioned vengeance.
+Can you feel the profound anger and heartbreak for the girl, her tribe, and humanity?
+It makes you want to do everything in your power to ensure this kind of thing never happens again — including punishing and maybe even harming the perpetrators if need be.
+At the same time, you may feel a desire to harm them quite _independently_ of any good it will bring: pure old-fashioned vengeance.

-These two motivations — compassion and malice — arise from very different aspects of mind.
-But they can be extremely difficult to tell apart — particularly because we often dress up the latter to make it seem respectable; as though it is "for the greater good."
-We tell ourselves that it doesn't matter which intention is driving our behavior, because only the _result_ is important.
+These two motivations — compassion and malice — arise from very different aspects of mind, but can be extremely difficult to tell apart.
+We usually dress up the latter to make it seem respectable; as though it is "for the greater good."
+We tell ourselves that it doesn't matter which intention is driving our behavior; that only the _result_ matters.
+Similarly, we sprinkle contempt into arguments with anyone we perceive as "bad," feeling that it is practically our duty as "good people."

-_This confusion is how evil sneaks into the world, undetected._
+This confusion is how evil sneaks into the world undetected.

+_Before I speak to your mind, let me speak to your heart.
+Imagine how dark and twisted a mind has to become to feel okay about doing what those loggers did.
+Pushing such a mind deeper into the abyss is every bit as malevolent as burning a girl alive.
+We hide this fact from ourselves to avoid confronting something that we'd be much better off dealing with immediately.
+This isn't a judgement of you.
+It's an attempt at communicating a horrifying punchline that we all encounter sooner or later._

+We can't calculate all the downstream effects of our behavior, but we _can_ know when we are being evil — and we owe it to both ourselves and the world to stop.

 <p align="center" width="100%">
     <img width="300px" src="img/half-evil.png">
 </p>

-People are _exquisitely_ sensitive to our motivations, and malice makes us look evil — because it _is_ (as we shall see).
-We may not even be aware of how it comes across, but others are (if only subconsciously), and it powerfully evokes _their_ malice.
-Our allies join in the frenzy, while our enemies feel compelled to fight _our_ evil in return.
-Even if it scares them into changing their behavior (in public, anyway), the darkness has been embedded deeper into their minds, and _will_ manifest in some way — though perhaps far enough away in time and space that we can disown all complicity.
+People are _exquisitely_ sensitive to our motivations, and malice makes us look evil — _because it is_, as we shall see.
+We may not even be aware that we're telegraphing this intent, but others are (if only subconsciously), and it powerfully evokes _their_ malice.
+Our allies join in the frenzy, and our target vows to fight our evil in return.
+Even if they change their behavior (in public, anyway), the darkness has been embedded deeper into their mind, and _will_ manifest in some way — though perhaps far enough away in time and space that we can disown all complicity.

 The world becomes darker as a result.
-This isn't an unfortunate side effect of our well-intentioned behavior: the whole thing was secretly orchestrated by a sinister aspect within our minds.
+But this isn't an unfortunate side effect of our well-intentioned behavior: it was secretly orchestrated by a sinister aspect within our minds.
 The way this works is _insanely_ clever.

 <p align="center" width="100%">
     <img width="300px" src="img/evil-above-world.png">